 Soon all the trekkers were assembled and we were off again on foot to the Plaza das Armas.
-Cuzco at night reminded me of a ski resort at twipig he had at a restaurant in Arequipa.
+Cuzco at night reminded me of a ski resort at twilight, a big sparkly mountain with interspersed points of light blanketing the landscape like fallen stars.
+It was much cooler at night, so I sported my new colorful woolen hat with the embroidered llamas in it.
+We eventually made it to Inka Grill, a fairly fancy Andean cuisine restaurant, right in the center of town.
+It had great décor and great music by another supposedly honest band selling CDs from a stage on the mezzanine level.
+I perused the menu in search for the words "cuy" or "guinea pig," but no luck.
+However, Martin, the guy sitting to my left, showed off a video slideshow on his Sony Handicam of their canoeing adventure the week before, and the first picture was that of the roasted guinea pig he had at a restaurant in Arequipa.
 John, the old adventurer from Spirit Adventures who was also at the table with us, was convinced that it wasn't actually a guinea pig because it had a long tail.
 "Whatever it was, it tastes like chicken," Martin told me.

 Martin continued his video slideshow of these amazing still shots he took.
 He really had an eye for composition and lighting, almost like he's done it before.
-(Later I learned that he used to be the videographer for a rafting company in Canada, and that he even brought his own custommade kayak from England to South America with him, so that he could shoot better video.)
+(Later I learned that he used to be the videographer for a rafting company in Canada, and that he even brought his own custom-made kayak from England to South America with him, so that he could shoot better video.)

 I began to learn more about the members of my new tribe.
 Including Johnny and myself, there were thirteen of us.
 About half-Martin, Jane, Margaret, Tamzin, and Joyce (who stayed back at the hotel)-were actually clients of John's Spirit Adventures, and were trekking the Inca Trail in conjunction with Amazonas Explorer.
 It was clear that the ice was already broken within the Spirit people because John started teasing Tamzin.
-"We're gonna have to sacrifice you to the gods to get into Machu Picchu vou know."
+"We're gonna have to sacrifice you to the gods to get into Machu Picchu you know."
 All six of them were on a three-week "Andean Odyssey" holiday (minus Tamzin who was only doing two weeks) which included the one week of canoeing that they had already done, the week on the Inca Trail that we were about to do, and a whole week of whitewater rafting afterwards.
 Johnny's and my big adventure vacation was just a mere third of theirs.
 Damn the Europeans and their abundant paid vacation days!
-I knew us Americans had two weeks and could have done at least the rafting excursion, but Johnny couldn't afford the additional week with his project schedule at work, and I usually liked doing one week vacations anyway, so that I could use my other vacation days at some other part of the globe.
-Besides, when planning this vacation, I was obsessed with Machu Picchu, and nothing else.
+I knew us Americans had two weeks and could have done at least the rafting excursion, but Johnny couldn't afford the additional week with his project schedule at work, and I usually liked doing one week vacations anyway, so that I could use my other vacation, I was obsessed with Machu Picchu, and nothing else.
 The rivers of South America would have to wait.